 Teaching and Learning Strategy

-4 x 1 hour tutorials to be held fortnightly in each semester plus 1x 2 hour presentation session at the end of each term.
+4 x 1 hour tutorials to be held fortnightly in each semester and 1x 2 hour presentation session at the end of each semester.

 Directed study for remaining time to best utilise student efforts